espressif/esp-idf/docs/en/api-reference/system/heap_debug.rst

 This level incorporates the "light impact" detection features plus additional checks for uninitialised-access and use-after-free bugs.
 In this mode, all freshly allocated memory is filled with the pattern 0xCE, and all freed memory is filled with the pattern 0xFE.

 Enabling "Comprehensive" detection has a substantial runtime performance impact (as all memory needs to be set to the allocation patterns each time a malloc/free completes, and the memory also needs to be checked each time.)
-However it allows easier detection of memory corruption bugs which are much more subtle to find otherwise.
+However, it allows easier detection of memory corruption bugs which are much more subtle to find otherwise.
 It is recommended to only enable this mode when debugging, not in production.

 Crashes in Comprehensive Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~